bilalrana351/CleanCampus/README.md

 - If you have an NVIDIA-GPU enabled machine, make sure to install the CUDA library to enable GPU inference.
 - Make sure to have `dlib` installed for the `image_recognition` library.
+- Make sure that you are in the same directory as the script that is going to be executed, otherwise you might get a path error, for example, if you are executing the code for detection and tracking, make sure that you are in the directory DetectionAndTracking, according to your terminal.